 Firstly, you need to make sure you clearly outline all processes and procedures in your time off policy.
 Make sure your employees understand what they need to do if they need to request time off.
 For example, do they know how to get stress leave approved?
 For that, it is important that you choose the best PTO Tracking Software.

-For example, how much notice do they need to give you?
+How much notice do employees need to give you?
 Will you pay employees who take stress leave?
 What conditions must they meet in order to be eligible?
 How will you manage their return to work?

 If you are covered by the FMLA, then your employees must send you a 30-day written notice for approval.
 They will also need to provide you with a medical certificate.
 This certificate must confirm that they suffer from a medical condition that is impairing their ability to work.
 You will need to approve or deny this request within 5 days of receiving it.